Cygnonema

 • Subcephalic setae 2-18

-• Amphid apertures behind head capsule, loop-shape in males, inconspicuous and tubulkar in female.
+• Amphid apertures behind head capsule, loop-shaped to spiral in males, inconspicuous and tubulkar in female.

-• Buccal cavity weakly developed, with or without a dorsal tooth.
+• Buccal cavity weakly developed, with or without a small dorsal tooth.

-• Pharynx long and cylindrical with oval or elongate terminal bulb
+• Pharynx long and cylindrical with oval or elongate terminal bulb; lumen wall not thickened.

 • Cloacal/anal flap may be present.